pdx-cs-sound/baco/README.md

 size (specifiable, defaulting to 128 samples).
 Each sample in a block is stored at a number of bits of precision sufficient to encode the largest-amplitude signal in the block.
-For each block, the residue outputs a bitstream consisting of the number of bits used to encode samples in that block, and then the encoded samples at that bit-precision.
+For each block, the residue encoder outputs a bitstream consisting of the number of bits used to encode samples in that block, and then the encoded samples at that bit-precision.